docwarems/jmc-tutorial/docs/README.md

 Note: Switch to the Java perspective and open (double click) the recording in the 02_JFR_HotMethods project named hotmethods_before.jfr.

+*MS: While I was out of context of this text I was wondering how to open a saved JFR recording with "File open".
+It became not immediately clear to me that the "JMC file open" is now done by the "Eclipse file open" menu.
+I think this is could be worth to mention.*

 ![eclipse jmc automated recording analysis hotmethods][eclipse-jmc-automated-recording-analysis-hotmethods]

 Switch back to the JDK Mission Control perspective once the recording is open.
 Even